There is no time like the present to better yourself.

 Setting a goal for working out 3 times a week, or for saving $100 a month, will be much easier to stick to.

 Along with being specific, resolutions must be realistic if you hope to achieve them.
-Goals that are unrealistic will only lead to failure and disappointment because you had little to no hope of ever reaching them.
+Unrealistic goals will only lead to failure and disappointment because you had little to no hope of ever reaching them.

 For instance, having a goal of saving 20k on a 30k salary is specific but almost certain to fail (it could happen but is highly unlikely).